 - Curate and share third-party highly relevant content.

-Thought leadership content are all over the internet!
+Thought leadership content are helpful to you and your audience!
 Curate them and share it away.
-Be that source of quality content.
+Be that source of quality content for your manufacturing sector.

 - Connect with influencers and other thought leaders.